Best Things To Do In Essaouira, Morocco

 Be sure to get to the bus station at least 30 minutes early.
 If you have a suitcase (even a carry-on size) you have to check your bag.
 You stand in line just like at the airport.
 It cost 50 cents per bag for us to check a bag.

 Essaouira is a beach town on the coast of Morocco.
-We were in Morocco at the end of June, and it was HOT!
-Like 90-100 degrees F in the cities.
-But the coastal towns are known to be MUCH cooler and more pleasant, normally around 70-80 degrees F. The cooler temperatures in Essaouira were a welcome relief for us!!
+We were in Morocco at the end of June, and it was HOT everywhere else in Morocco!
+The temperature was around 90-100 degrees F in the cities.
+But the coastal towns in Morocco are known to be MUCH cooler and more pleasant, normally around 70-80 degrees F. The cooler temperatures in Essaouira were a welcome relief for us!!

 Explore the medina!
-All the above pictures in this post were taken in the medina.
+All the above pictures in this post I took in the medina.
 You could spend hours wandering through the narrow streets lined with colorful pottery, handmade textiles, and leather goods.
 The medina in Essaouira was my favorite medina out of all the cities we visited.

 Seriously love all the colorful doors in the medina!!!

 Go up to the City Walls for this panoramic view of the Atlantic Ocean.

 For another great view, the best view in Essaouira is from the Skala du Port.

 This is where you’ll get a view of the city by the ocean, like the first picture in this post.

 You can also see this small island with the remains of a historic fort.